 My husband cheated on me with another girl.
 She found out she's pregnant.
 Her and her husband doesn't want it.
 Her and her husband is willing to terminate their rights.
 She said when it's born she doesn't even want to hold it.
-I know for a fact it's my husband's baby.
-They can't afford to take care...
+I know for a fact it's my husband's baby....
 Read more »

 The preference of the children could be a factor, but it’s less likely when they’re still so young.
 Child custody is determined by the best interest of the child and there are a list of factors that judges consider.
 I recommend consulting an attorney to determine your best strategy for getting...Read more »